Donald Trump Found Guilty On All 34 Felony Counts In Historic Hush Money Trial

-The historic verdict, the first adjudication and conviction of a sitting or former president, was reached shortly after 5 p.m.
+The historic verdict, the first adjudication and conviction of a sitting or former president, was reached shortly before 4:30 p.m.
 Thursday, May 30, after around 10 hours of deliberation.

 Sentencing is scheduled for Thursday, July 11, just four days before the Republican convention.